SphericalSilver/Tableau-Visualizations/README.md

 ## 5) Singapore Dengue Fever Watch.

 - [Tableau Dashboard Link](https://public.tableau.com/profile/suyash2542#!/vizhome/DengueFeverWatch/Dashboard1)
 - A table from the [nea.gov.sg](https://www.nea.gov.sg/dengue-zika/dengue/dengue-clusters) site was scraped for information on Dengue Occurrences by location.
 A Python Script ([linked](https://github.com/SphericalSilver/Tableau-Visualizations/blob/master/Web-Scraping%20Scripts.py) in this repository) was written to extract the information from that table and convert it to a csv format that could be worked with smoothly in Tableau.
+This Python script was automated to run weekly, on every Monday, to collect the newest data available.